AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module0/ex1.md

 activity:
 ---

-# Exercise 0.1 - Use Demo System Next to setup your Launch property
+# 0.1 Use Demo System Next to setup your Launch property

 After signing up for the Comprehensive Technical Tutorial for Adobe Experience Platform, there's an automated process that will provide you with access to Demo System Next, so that you can access and run the below configuration.